jeep3/AF1000_manuscript_code/README.txt

-The code for the manuscript of "Large-Scale Multi-Omics Profiling Reveals Environmental and Evolutionary Drivers in Phylogeographic Diversity of Fungal Specialized Metabolism ".
+The code for the manuscript of "Large-scale multi-omics profiling reveals environmental and evolutionary drivers of fungal phylogeographic and metabolic diversity".

 # Figure 1.